 For additional information about the Adopt-a-Crosswalk program, consult the Crosswalk Flag brochure or contact the Transportation Division at 801-535-6630.

 Pedestrian HAWK Signals

-While different in appearance to the driver, to the pedestrian this signal works the same as any button-activated traffic signal in Salt Lake City.
-It stops traffic with a red signal allowing pedestrians to cross safely.
-Although it looks fairly similar to a traditional signalized pedestrian crossing, the HAWK functions a bit differently.
+While different in appearance to the driver, to the pedestrian this signal works the same as any button-activated traffic signal.
+It stops traffic with a red light to allow pedestrians to cross safely.
+Although it looks similar to a traditional signalized pedestrian crossing, the HAWK functions a bit differently.
 When not in use, it will remain dark.
-The signal goes through a sequence of five movements after a pedestrian pushes the button.
-The HAWK signal begins flashing yellow to indicate to drivers someone will be using the crosswalk.
-It then goes to solid yellow like a typical traffic signal, advising drivers to stop if safe to do so.
+But when a person pushes the button, the signal goes through a sequence of five movements.
+First, the signal begins flashing yellow to indicate to drivers someone intends to use the crosswalk.
+It then goes to solid yellow like a typical traffic signal, advising drivers to stop.
 The signal then turns solid red, requiring drivers to stop at the stop line.
 Finally, the signal goes to flashing red, letting drivers know that after coming to a complete stop, they can proceed with caution if the way is clear – the same movement they would make at any other flashing red signal.
 The signal then returns to a dark state.